 You may also contact Matt Krause, Assistant Clinical Professor and Board Certified Specialist in Fluency at: email@example.com (573) 353-1540

 Health Sciences Building

 Greenville, NC 27834

-Fluency Management Program of the Carolinas (FMPC) is an intensive three-week summer program for people ages 13 and older who stutter.
-The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques as well as dealing with the psychological aspects of stuttering.
+The 2021 Fluency Management Program of the Carolinas (FMPC) is a one-week summer program for children, teens, and adults who stutter.
+The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing techniques while also working towards reduction of avoidance behaviors that are commonly associated with stuttering.

 FACEtime Summer Camp (Fluency, Attitude & Communication Effectiveness)

 Ms. Lauren Masuga, M.A., CCC-SLP

 Cleveland Hearing & Speech Center